José Santamaría: Coaching career

-After working with the youth sides and spending two years with the under-21s, Santamaría was appointed full manager for the 1982 World Cup, due to be played on home soil.
+After working with the youth sides, including two years with the under-21s, Santamaría was appointed full manager for the 1982 World Cup, due to be played on home soil.
 He was relieved of his duties at the end of the competition as Spain were unable to progress from the second group phase, and quit football altogether to pursue other interests.

+Death

+Santamaría died in Madrid on 15 April 2026, at the age of 96.